mus-format/mus-go/README.md

 ### Fuzz Testing

-`mus-go` also includes fuzz tests.
+`mus` also includes fuzz tests.
 To run them, you can use the `fuzz.sh` script:

 ```bash
 ./fuzz.sh 10s